Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Solo compression value

 The point is not that a human became a whole corporation overnight.
-The point is that AI radically collapsed the cost of producing company-grade layers.
+The point is that AI may radically collapse the cost of forming company-grade mapped layers.

 03